The stats.ComputeStats class

 If you have several separate alignments but you want to obtain global statistics, the instinctive approach would be to concatenate the alignments and use the result in process_align().
 There is a much more efficient way (assuming you want to do so with many alignments), described below.

-There is a multi option which, if toggled, set ComputeStats to load data, and wait for more data before computing statistics.
+There is a multi option which, if toggled, set ComputeStats to load data in several batches, perform intermediate computations but delay finalisation of statistics computations until all data have been loaded.
 In that case, you must call results() to actually compute and get statistics:

 >>> alnA = aln1.extract(0, 4500)